schorschii/EnhancedPasswordWarning-Windows/README.md

 It is based on the idea of [LdapPwd-Desklet](https://github.com/schorschii/LdapPwd-Desklet) for Linux.

 It is currently translated into English and German.
-I'm happy about pull requests for further translation or other improvements!
+I'm happy about pull requests for further translations (file `strings.xx.resx`, where **xx** is your language code) or other improvements!

 ## Screenshots
 ![Mouse Over Tooltip](.github/mouse_over_tooltip.png)